-Various disorders and factors contribute to the development of dementia.
-Neurodegenerative disorders result in a progressive and irreversible loss of neurons and brain functioning.
-Currently, there are no cures for these diseases.
+Various neurodegenerative disorders and factors contribute to the development of dementia through a progressive and irreversible loss of neurons and brain functioning.
+Currently, there is no cure for any type of dementia.

 - Frontotemporal dementia, a rare form of dementia that tends to occur in people younger than 60.
 It is associated with abnormal amounts or forms of the proteins tau and TDP-43.